-Revolving Line of Credit
+Revolving Line of Credit and Term Loan

 We have a \$600 million unsecured revolving line of credit with a syndicate of banks that expires on August 19, 2026.
-Proceeds from the credit facility can be used for working capital and general corporate purposes and may also be used for the refinancing of existing debt, acquisitions and the repurchase of our common stock.
-Interest on amounts borrowed under the credit facility is based on (i) a base rate, which is the greater of (a) the prime rate, (b) the Federal Funds rate plus 0.500% and (c) the one-month LIBOR rate plus 1.000%, plus, in each case, an applicable margin, or (ii) an adjusted LIBOR rate plus an applicable margin.
+Borrowings under the credit facility can be used for working capital and general corporate purposes and may also be used for the refinancing of existing debt, acquisitions and the repurchase of our common stock.
+Interest on amounts borrowed under the credit facility is based on (i) a base rate, which is the greatest of (a) the prime rate, (b) the Federal Funds rate plus 0.500% and (c) the one-month LIBOR rate plus 1.000%, plus, in each case, an applicable margin, or (ii) an adjusted LIBOR rate plus an applicable margin.
 The applicable margin for base rate borrowings ranges from 0% to 0.750% and for LIBOR borrowings ranges from 1.000% to 1.750%, and is determined based on our consolidated leverage ratio.
 In addition, we must pay credit facility fees.
-The credit facility contains certain restrictive covenants including maintaining a maximum consolidated leverage ratio of 3.50, subject to a step up to 4.00 following certain permitted acquisitions; and a minimum interest coverage ratio of 3.00.
+The credit facility contains certain restrictive covenants including a maximum consolidated leverage ratio of 3.50, subject to a step up to 4.00 following certain permitted acquisitions; and a minimum interest coverage ratio of 3.00.
 The credit agreement also contains other covenants typical of unsecured facilities.

-On October 20, 2021, we amended our credit agreement to provide for the issuance of a \$300 million term loan, increasing the total capacity of the agreement to \$900 million.
+In addition, we have a term loan in an initial principal amount of \$300 million.
 The term loan is subject to the same pricing and covenants as the revolving line of credit and matures at the expiration of the facility on August 19, 2026.
-The term loan requires principal payments in consecutive quarterly installments of \$3.75 million on the last business day of each quarter, commencing on March 31, 2022.
+The term loan requires principal payments in consecutive quarterly installments of \$3.75 million on the last business day of each quarter.

-As of December 31, 2021, we had \$50.0 million in borrowings outstanding under the revolving credit facility at a weighted-average interest rate of 1.352%, and \$300.0 million in outstanding balance of the term loan at an interest rate of 1.354%, of which \$285.0 million was classified as a long-term liability and recorded in long-term debt within the accompanying condensed consolidated balance sheets.
-We were in compliance with all financial covenants under this credit facility as of December 31, 2021.
+As of June 30, 2022, we had \$380.0 million in borrowings outstanding under the revolving credit facility at a weighted-average interest rate of 2.974%, and \$292.5 million in outstanding balance of the term loan at an interest rate of 2.684%, of which \$542.5 million was classified as a long-term liability and recorded in long-term debt within the accompanying condensed consolidated balance sheets.
+We were in compliance with all financial covenants under this credit facility as of June 30, 2022.